Automated customs declarations: optimize your international trade in 2025

 1. Intelligent document capture

-- Intelligent scanning: Transforming paper documents into usable data
+- Intelligent digitization: Transforming paper documents into usable data

-- Multi-source import: Integration of documents from different channels (portals, EDI, APIs)
+- Multi-source import: Integration of documents from different channels (portals, EDI, API)

 By 2025, this stage will be completed in a matter of seconds, compared with several minutes for manual processing.